 Top Tips When Using Cookie Cutters to Make Pancakes

-- GREASE: Grease well and make sure to get any curves and corners on the inside of the cookie cutter.
+- Grease: Grease well, with coconut or vegetable oil, and make sure to get any curves and corners on the inside of the cookie cutter.

-- TO THICK?: If you find the pancake batter is a little thick to get into the corners then the batter can be thinned down by adding a couple tablespoons of milk.
+- Too Thick?: If you find the pancake batter is a little thick to get into the corners then the batter can be thinned down by adding a couple tablespoons of milk.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.